dhkdn9192/data_engineer_career/interview/data_engineer/partitioning_vs_sharding.md

 # What's the difference between Sharding and Partitioning?

+Both are trying to distribute data to multiple machines and building a <b>scale out</b> database architecture.

 ## Partitioning

 I have a set of data items (records).
 Each record has a key.
 I can use this key to <b>partition (distribute) these records into multiple different units</b>.
 If we talk about Oracle RDBMS, table partitioning has been there for quite some time.
 Using the partition key, records of a table are sub-divided into 2 or more partitions. <b>These partitions are still in the control of same DB Instance</b> : share the same CPU, memory, I/O, storage resources with other peer partitions and also other non-partitioned tables.